Apocalypse Now Cast Then and Now (1979 vs 2026)

 At the age of 48, Robert Duvall delivered one of his most memorable performances as Lieutenant Colonel Bill Kilgore in "Apocalypse Now."
 Duvall's portrayal of the eccentric and unhinged officer who loves the smell of napalm in the morning is a standout in the film.
 His intense and charismatic performance captured the absurdity and madness of war, leaving an indelible mark on cinematic history.

-At the remarkable age of 93, Robert Duvall continues to be a towering figure in the acting world.
 After his iconic turn in "Apocalypse Now," he went on to receive numerous accolades, including an Academy Award for his role in "Tender Mercies."
 Duvall's versatility and dedication to his craft have earned him a place among the most respected and admired actors of our time.

 Frederic Forrest as Jay 'Chef' Hicks